o3de/o3de.org/content/docs/userguide/components/entity-system-pg-intro.md

 ---
-description: ' Learn how to create and reflect components in C++ using the &ALY; Component Entity System. '
+description: ' Learn how to create and reflect components in C++ using the Lumberyard Component Entity System. '
 title: Programmer's Guide to Entities and Components
 ---